DreamHost Review (2022)Can You Trust Their Shared Hosting?

 DreamHost is one of those providers that you can find recommended everywhere.
 In fact, WordPress themselves endorses them.
 However, I’m not sure how seriously I’d take this endorsement, since they also recommend Bluehost, which is a much more questionable choice (compare DreamHost vs Bluehost or read our full Bluehost review).

-For their small price tag, they seem to offer a lot: unlimited storage and data transfers, backups, 24-hour support (not always live chat) and even free SSL certificates.
+For their small price tag, they seem to offer a lot: unlimited storage and data transfers, website backups, 24-hour live chat and email support and free SSL certificates.

 But do they lack important features?
 And how does DreamHost perform?